TrellixVulnTeam/swahilipython_SCMU/Doc/library/random.rst

    Exponential distribution.  *lambd* is 1.0 divided by the desired mean.
 It should be nonzero.
 (The parameter would be called "lambda", but that is a reserved word in Python.)
-Returned values range from 0 to positive infinity if *lambd* is positive, and from negative infinity to 0 if *lambd* is negative.
+Returned values range kutoka 0 to positive infinity if *lambd* is positive, and kutoka negative infinity to 0 if *lambd* is negative.